Jerry Garcia: Career with the Grateful Dead

 Garcia served as lead guitarist and one of the principal vocalists and songwriters of the Grateful Dead for the band's entire career.
-Garcia composed such songs as "Dark Star", "Franklin's Tower", and "Scarlet Begonias", among many others.
+Garcia composed songs such as "Uncle John's Band", "Dark Star", "Franklin's Tower", and "Scarlet Begonias", among many others.
 Robert Hunter, an ardent collaborator with the band, wrote the lyrics to all but a few of Garcia's songs.

 Garcia was known for his "soulful extended guitar improvisations", which would frequently feature interplay between him and his fellow band members.
 His fame, as well as the band's, arguably rested on their ability to never play a song the same way twice.
 Often, Garcia would take cues from rhythm guitarist Bob Weir, remarking that "there are some [...] kinds of ideas that would really throw me if I had to create a harmonic bridge between all the things going on rhythmically with two drums and Phil [Lesh's] innovative bass playing.
 Weir's ability to solve that sort of problem is extraordinary. [...]
 Harmonically, I take a lot of my solo cues from Bob."

 When asked to describe his approach to soloing, Garcia commented: "It keeps on changing.
 I still basically revolve around the melody and the way it's broken up into phrases as I perceive them.
 With most solos, I tend to play something that phrases the way the melody does; my phrases may be more dense or have different value, but they'll occur in the same places in the song. [...]"

 Garcia and the band toured almost constantly from their formation in 1965 until Garcia's death in 1995.
 Periodically, there were breaks due to exhaustion or health problems, often due to Garcia's drug use.
 During their three-decade span, the Grateful Dead played 2,314 shows.